JWicher/Sound-Whiskers/docs/spotify-oauth-setup.md

 Users can authorize Sound Whiskers to access their Spotify account, allowing the app to:
 - Export playlists to the user's Spotify account
-- Create private playlists with the naming template "Sound Whiskers – {YYYY-MM-DD}"
+- Create private playlists with names given by user while creating a playlist in the app

 ## Environment Variables